UX/UI optimisation for TU Workplace Control Center

 During the project, we adopted a user-centred approach.
 Firstly, lecturers were involved through interviews and observations of their everyday use of the lecture hall, in order to understand their workflows and needs.
 Based on this, we designed early wireframes and prototypes in Figma, which were tested and refined through multiple iterations.
 Throughout multiple stages of testing, feedback regarding navigation, comprehensibility and workflows was systematically collected: first with a clickable prototype and later with the fully programmed touch panel.
 Alongside this, we created an extensive style guide and design guidelines so that the final concept could be seamlessly handed over to the development team.

-The new touch panels allow lecturers to control all features, including camera, streaming, audio, lighting, and blinds – with just a few clicks.
-Thanks to the clear structure and intuitive wording, users feel more secure and can give lectures without encountering technical issues.
+The new touch panel allows lecturers to control all the functions for their lecture with just a few clicks – from the camera and streaming to audio, lighting and blinds.
+Thanks to its clear structure and intuitive wording, users feel more confident and can begin their lectures without encountering any technical hurdles.

-A university-wide rollout is planned for the summer of 2026.
+The TU-wide rollout is planned for summer 2026.